History of abortion: Criminalization

 "Admonition against abortion".
 Late 19th-century Japanese Ukiyo-e woodblock print.

 19th-century medicine saw tremendous advances in the fields of surgery, anaesthesia, and sanitation.
 Social attitudes towards abortion shifted in the context of a backlash against the women's rights movement.
-Abortion had previously been widely practiced and legal under common law in early pregnancy (until quickening), and it was not until the 19th century that the English-speaking world passed laws against abortion at all stages of pregnancy.
+Abortion had previously been widely practiced and legal under common law in early pregnancy (until quickening, which is typically at 16-20 weeks into the pregnancy).
+In the 18th century, William Blackstone wrote, in his Commentaries on the Laws of England, quote: "if a woman is quick with child, and by a potion, or otherwise, killeth it in her womb; or if any one beat her, whereby the child dieth in her body, and she is delivered of a dead child; this, though not murder, was by the antient law homicide or manslaughter.
+But at present it is not looked upon in quite so atrocious a light, though it remains a very heinous misdemeanor” It was not until the 19th century that the English-speaking world passed laws against abortion at all stages of pregnancy, as opposed to merely prohibiting it from "quickening" onward.

 There were a number of factors that contributed to this shift in opinion about abortion in the early 19th century.
 In the United States, where physicians were the leading advocates of abortion criminalization laws, some of them argued that advances in medical knowledge showed that quickening was neither more nor less crucial in the process of gestation than any other step, and thus if one opposes abortion after quickening, one should oppose it before quickening as well.

 Practical reasons also influenced the medical field to impose anti-abortion laws.
 For one, abortion providers tended to be untrained and not members of medical societies.
 In an age where the leading doctors in the nation were attempting to standardize the medical profession, these "irregulars" were considered a nuisance to public health.
 The "irregulars" were also disliked by the more formalized medical profession because they were competition, and often cheap competition.
 Though the physicians' campaign against abortion began in the early 1800s, little change was made in the United States until after the Civil War.